Yibeltal2127/TaborDigital/POST_DEPLOYMENT_CHECKLIST.md

-# ✅ Post-Deployment Checklist - Tabor Digital
+# ✅ Post-Deployment Checklist - Tabor Engineering & Digital Solutions

 ## 🎉 Congratulations!
 Your site is live on Vercel!